The 8 Conversations Every Australian Has In A Hostel

-While many of us opt for the comforts of quality accommodation when abroad, those of us travelling on a shoestring tend to find refuge in more ‘perfunctory’ surrounds.
+While many of us opt for the comforts of quality accommodation when abroad, those of us travelling on a shoestring tend to find refuge in more perfunctory surrounds.
 Backpacker hostels provide the base-level budget travel experience, where Maslow’s primary biological needs reign supreme.
-In every hostel in every nook of the planet, you’ll find at least one Australian lurking about, and with that, a suite of conversational staples as common as we are that tend to delight, terrify and sometimes repel our international counterparts.
+In every hostel in every nook of the planet, you’ll find at least one Australian, and with them, a suite of conversational staples as common as we are that tend to delight, terrify and sometimes repel our international counterparts.
 Here are a few of the most common.

 1 / 8

-One of the great hoaxes of contemporary Australian folklore, drop bears remain a sure-fire way to shock fellow hosteliers while reinforcing their already well-honed wariness of ever traveling to our country due to ‘things that can kill you’.
-On ‘mythic par’ with the bunyip, jackalope, hoopsnake, gunni and snipe, the drop bear is an effective hostelling chat point, aided by the fact that the Australian Museum lists them in faux seriousness online as “large, arboreal, predatory marsupial(s) related to the koala, of leopard size … with as powerful forearms for climbing and attacking prey” (don’t forget the tendency to attack anyone with a non-Australian accent).
+One of the great hoaxes of contemporary Australian folklore, drop bears remain a sure-fire way to shock fellow hosteliers while reinforcing their already well-honed wariness of ever traveling to our country due to “things that can kill you”.
+On mythic par with the bunyip, jackalope, hoopsnake, gunni and snipe, the drop bear is an effective hostel talking point, aided by the fact that the Australian Museum lists them in faux seriousness online as “large, arboreal, predatory marsupial(s) related to the koala, of leopard size … with as powerful forearms for climbing and attacking prey” (don’t forget the tendency to attack anyone with a non-Australian accent).

 2 / 8